Design of the Weed Manager System

 describing the extent of the plant at that location.

-Exactly which fields are required for either an occurrence or an assessment
+Exactly which fields are required for either an assessment or a treatment

 is up to the organization -- for instance, an organization may decide